What are the 3 O’s?

 OVERBOOKED:

-Overbooked is when every hour of your day is scheduled.
-By doing this scheduling, you don’t allow time for unexpected issues.
+By doing this type of scheduling, you don’t allow time for unexpected issues.

-Life is filled with obstacles.
-Rarely do we have a day which goes perfectly as planned.
+Rarely do we have a day that goes as planned.

 We have flat tires.